Prevent unauthorized distribution

 This page briefly describes the options that Media CDN provides to help prevent unauthorized distribution of your content.

-Media CDN supports multiple signed request options to help protect your content from unauthorized distribution.
 A token is a medium of exchanging signed requests, such as a signed cookie, a URI with query parameters, or a path component.
 Valid tokens presented by viewers are used to authenticate access to your content.
 A viewer with an invalid token or a missing token is prevented from accessing your content.

-• Tokens: Media CDN uses tokens to help protect content.
 You can choose to use either single-token or dual-token authentication.
+Tokens are required for dual-token authentication.

-When dual-token authentication is used, Media CDN uses two tokens, a short-duration and a long-duration token, to help protect content.
+When dual-token authentication is used, Media CDN uses two tokens, a short-duration token and a long-duration token.

-• Path-only signing
+• Enable signing multiple headers.

 How dual-token authentication works